Operations

 A blob is considered available on Walrus once the corresponding Sui blob object has been certified in the final step.
 The steps involved in a store operation can be executed by the binary client, or a publisher that accepts and publishes blobs via HTTP.

 Walrus currently allows the storage of blobs up to a maximum size that may be determined through the walrus info CLI command.
-The maximum blob size is currently 957 MiB.
+The maximum blob size is currently 13.3 GiB.
 You may store larger blobs by splitting them into smaller chunks.

 Blobs are stored for a certain number of epochs, as specified at the time they were stored.
 Walrus storage nodes ensure that within these epochs a read succeeds.
-The Walrus Devnet only uses a single epoch today, and blobs uploaded will be available in that single epoch (until the Devnet is wiped).
-Future devnets may span across multiple epochs.
+The current Testnet uses a short epoch duration of one day for testing purposes, but Mainnet epochs are likely to be longer such as many weeks each.

 Read